backstage/backstage/.changeset/flat-items-perform.md

   - `template`: The entity ref of the scaffolded template
   - `user`: The entity ref of the user that invoked the template run

-- scaffolder_task_error_count: a count that track how many task runs error out
+- `scaffolder_task_error_count`: a count that track how many task runs error out

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `user`: The entity ref of the user that invoked the template run

-- scaffolder_task_duration: a histogram which tracks the duration of a task run
+- `scaffolder_task_duration`: a histogram which tracks the duration of a task run

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `result`: A boolean describing whether the task ran successfully

-- scaffolder_step_success_count: a count that tracks each step run
+- `scaffolder_step_success_count`: a count that tracks each step run

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `step`: The name of the step that was run

-- scaffolder_step_error_count: a count that tracks how many steps error out
+- `scaffolder_step_error_count`: a count that tracks how many steps error out

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `step`: The name of the step that was run

-- scaffolder_step_duration: a histogram which tracks the duration of each step run
+- `scaffolder_step_duration`: a histogram which tracks the duration of each step run

   Labels: